isomerpages/moe-yishunsec/_cca/Sports and Games/Football (Boys).md

 ### Highlights / Achievements

-* Inter-class Futsal Carnival for Secondary 1 to 5 classes in pursuit of a healthy lifestyle while building teamwork, friendship and camaraderie.
+* Embarked on the yearly National School Games (NSG) Football Tournament where our ‘B’ and ‘C’ Division boys gained invaluable experience.
-* Organised Yishun Invitational Football Carnival for the years 2017 – 2019 where opportunities were given for players from four different schools to hone and pitch their skills against each other.
-Our boys did us proud and clinched 1st place in 2019.
+* Our ‘B’ Division boys qualified for NSG League 1 together with the top 16 schools in Singapore in 2023.
-* Embarked on the yearly NSG Football Tournament where our ‘B’ and ‘C’ Divisions boys gained invaluable experience.
+* Organised Yishun Invitational Football Carnival where opportunities were given for schools in our vicinity pitch their skills against each other.
+Our boys did us proud and clinched 1st place in 2023.
-* Embarked on Seasonal Football League from 2016 – 2019.
-Our boys learnt to appreciate the positive characteristics learnt through the games such as teamwork, discipline and perseverance.
+* Participated in NorthLight Futsal Fiesta where our boys emerged as champions.

 ### Events in 2023